BlackCrowxyz/TimerAnimation/README.md

 - `TimerActivity` – UI/controller for the countdown timer
 - `SettingsActivity` – wraps a `PreferenceFragmentCompat`
 - `ColorPreferences` – utility for parsing and validating stored color values
-- Resources for layouts, menus, and preference XML live under `app/src/main/res`
+- Resources for layouts and preference XML live under `app/src/main/res`

 ## Technical Notes
-- **Language:** Java only
 - **Minimum SDK:** 28
 - **Target/Compile SDK:** 34
 - **Tested AVD:** Pixel 6 (Android 14 / API 34)
-- **Gradle:** Android Gradle Plugin 8.5.2, Gradle wrapper as included

 ## Known Limitations
-- Timer notifications/alarms are out of scope; the app focuses on in-app visuals.
+- The app focuses on in-app visuals.
 - Preferences offer curated color presets rather than free-form pickers.

 ## How to Run
-1. Open the project in the latest stable Android Studio (Ladybug+).
+1. Open the project in the latest stable Android Studio.
 2. Sync Gradle; ensure the Pixel 6 API 34 emulator (or equivalent physical device) is available.
 3. Build & run via `MainActivity`.
 4. Use the home screen buttons to open the clock or timer.
 Access preferences from the toolbar menu to customize colors.

-## Deliverable Packaging
-Zip the entire project directory as `<StudentID>.zip`, ensuring the README remains at the root alongside the Gradle wrapper files.